awurth/Slim3/README.md

 ### Setup environment variables

-Copy `.env.dist` to a `.env` file and change the values to your needs.
+Copy `.env` to a `.env.local` file and change the values to your needs.
 This file is ignored by Git so all developers working on the project can have their own configuration.

 ### Download client-side libraries
 ``` bash